Does Fabric Softener Cause Acne?

 Note: We do not know whether the amount of potentially comedogenic ingredients transferred to the skin through fabric softeners on clothing is enough to cause clogged pores.
 This means that even if a fabric softener contains a comedogenic ingredient, it may not be enough to cause clogged pores in humans.2

 Do Fabric Softener Ingredients Irritate the Skin?

+Researchers caution that some fabric softeners have the potential to cause itchiness in the skin.
 One of the most common irritants in fabric softeners are fragrances, which are well-known skin irritants for some people.
-When given the option of using products with fragrance or without, people with acne-prone/sensitive skin should try to opt for products without fragrance.7,8
+When given the option of using products with fragrance or without, people with acne-prone/sensitive skin should try to opt for products without fragrance.7-9

 Expand to read ingredients of liquid fabric softeners